Local offer for care leavers

 Physical Health

 To improve your physical health all cared for young people and care-leavers are able to access free gym memberships from Everybody Leisure.
-The care-leavers service also runs weekly football sessions at Cumberland Arena for you and your friends – speak to your Personal Advisor if you wish to attend.
+The Care Leavers’ service also runs a range of activities throughout the year – speak to your Personal Advisor if you wish to attend.

 Health Summary (also known as Passports)